If you think your baby is having a reaction to cows' milk, see your GP or health visitor to discuss your concerns.

 If your baby is exclusively breastfed, the mother will be advised to avoid all cows' milk products.

-Your child should be assessed every 6 to 12 months to see if they have grown out of their allergy.
+Your child should be assessed around every 6 to 18 months to see if they have grown out of their allergy.

 Could it be lactose intolerance?

-Lactose intolerance is another type of reaction to milk, when the body can't digest lactose, a natural sugar found in milk.
+Lactose intolerance is another type of reaction to milk, when the body cannot digest lactose, a natural sugar found in milk.
 However, this is not an allergy.

 Lactose intolerance can be temporary – for example, it can come on for a few days or weeks after a tummy bug.